 A mobile application or mobile “app” is an application software designed to run on mobile devices, such as smartphones and tablet computers.
 Mobile apps frequently serve to provide users with similar services as those accessed on PCs.
 Mobile apps differ from desktop applications that run on desktop computers, and with web applications which run in web browsers in that they run directly on the mobile device.

 This is information that on its own does not permit direct association with any specific individual.
-For example, we consider the following to be non-personally identifiable information: your zip code, approximate location (e.g region, city, zip), your browser type, cookie IDs, non-unique device identifiers and websites you have visited.
+For example, we consider the following to be non-personally identifiable information: your zip code, approximate location (e.g region, city, zip), your browser type, and non-unique device identifiers (e.g. Chromebook model).
 We also consider aggregated, de-identified and/or anonymized data to be non-personally identifiable information.
+Anything that is personal information is excluded from the definition of non-personal information.
 Not all jurisdictions have the same definition for personal information and non-personally identifiable information.

 This is a persistent and unique identifier that can be used to recognize a user over time and across different websites or online services.
 For example, this can be an IP address, a unique device identifier or a device serial number.